mrdavehill/Python--Cisco-ACI/README.md

 On this page:

-unittest - clone repo and run 'python3 -m unittest discover -v'
+test_deployment.py (unittest) - clone repo and run 'python3 -m unittest discover -v'

 ## Use Case Description